 It’s been replaced by Pinyin.

-Yale and Jyutping are the two most common used systems for Cantonese today.
+Yale and Jyutping are the two most commonly used systems for Cantonese today.

 Common, Standard, Different